 - There is no gap wider than two finger widths between the mattress and the side of the crib.

 - The firmness standard proposed by Dr. Ron Somers be mandated

 - Durability standards and testing

-In the incidence and hazard patterns used to support the proposed new rulings, in 80% of deaths on crib mattresses infants were found prone (66% identified as prone and 13% identified as being face down).
-Surprisingly, there is no mention of air-permeable mattresses in the proposed new rulings.
+In the incidence and hazard patterns used to support the proposed new rulings, in 80% of deaths on crib mattresses infants were found on their stomach (66% identified as sleeping on their stomach and 13% identified as being face down).
+Surprisingly, there is no mention of breathe-through crib mattresses in the proposed new rulings.

 What’s on the inside:

 Foam crib mattresses are generally lightweight.
 They are usually four to 10 pounds.
 Most foam mattresses are made of polyurethane foam.
 Polyurethane foam is a petroleum-based product.
 Remember we said we would explain why 16 CFR Part 1633 Open Flame Testing. has led to many chemicals being used in crib mattresses.
 It’s because of foam mattresses.

 Since foam mattresses are a petroleum-based product, they ignite easily.
 If a fire were to break out in a home. and the baby mattress is foam, without flame retardants, the crib mattress would become both engulfed with flames and emit dangerous chemicals.
 Most foam crib mattresses contain formaldehyde.